carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segment`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features        The different measures that can be retrieved from the Bluetooth dataset.
-See :ref:`Available Bluetooth Features <bluetooth-available-features>` Table below
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features        Features to be computed, see table below
 ============    ===================

 .. _bluetooth-available-features:

 **Available Bluetooth Features**

-The following table shows a list of the available features for Bluetooth.

 ===========================   =========     =============
 Name                          Units         Description